 The ACT Score Needed to Get Into Top Schools

-Obviously, a perfect ACT score of 36 may enable your child to get into very selective schools.
-It is also safe to say that an above-average score would be needed to get into a top or Ivy League school.
+Obviously, a perfect ACT score of 36 may enable your child to get into very selective colleges.
+It’s also safe to say that an above-average score would be needed to get into an Ivy League school.
 Many merit scholarship programs consider ACT scores or percentile ranking as well.

 How to Improve an ACT Score

-It’s important to note that it is not unusual for a student to score below expectations the first time they take the ACT, or to receive scores that don’t reflect their grades in school.
+It’s important to note that it’s not unusual for a student to score below expectations the first time they take the ACT or receive scores that don’t reflect their grades in school.
 For example, a student can do poorly on the writing test even if their English grades are good.

-Regardless of how they do, unless they received the maximum ACT score of 36, there is always room for improvement.
-The good news is they won’t need to take thousands of practice questions or spend endless hours in ACT prep tutoring to get a higher score.
+Regardless of how they do, unless they received the maximum ACT test score of 36, there is always room for improvement.
+The good news is they won’t need to answer thousands of practice questions or spend endless hours in ACT prep tutoring to get a higher score.

-The key is to learn test-taking strategy, which ACT prep courses can teach in a couple of hours a week for a month.
+The key is to learn a test-taking strategy, which ACT prep courses help with in a short amount of time.

-Even better news is students can retake single sections of the test to improve their score rather than the entire test.
+What’s the even better news?
+Students can retake single sections of the test to improve their score in a specific area, rather than the entire test.
 They’ll also need to be mindful of test dates and registration deadlines to reach their personal best ACT score.

 SAT Scores vs. ACT Scores: Where Each Score Matters

 Your child probably has a lot of questions about standardized testing.
-Should they take the ACT or the SAT?
+Should they take the ACT exam or the SAT?
 Which one better suits their needs?
 Do they need to take one and wonder how they would do on the other?
 Are SAT or ACT prep courses really necessary?

-There are differences between the two exams, and students usually do better on one than the other.
+There are differences between the two exams, and students usually do better on one compared to the other.

 Unlike the SAT, the ACT does have a science component to it, and students can use a calculator for the entire math section (for the SAT it’s only allowed for part of the math section).
 It has been noted that students who are more linear as opposed to creative tend to perform better on the ACT.

 Also, the recent change allowing students the option to retake individual sections of the ACT instead of the entire test can affect their decision and ability to submit higher scores to colleges.
-(The highest four scores are averaged and sent to colleges, regardless of whether your highest scores are on the same testing day or different days.)
+(The highest four scores are averaged and sent to colleges, regardless of whether those highest scores are from the same testing day or different days.)

-It’s a good idea for students to take a timed full-length practice test for each (the ACT and SAT) to see which one they prefer.
+It’s a good idea for students to take a timed, full-length practice test for each exam (the ACT and SAT) to see which one they prefer.
 Many test-prep books and websites have practice exams.

-In the end, what makes a good ACT score isn’t one magic number.
+In the end, what makes a good ACT score (or SAT score) isn’t one magic number.
 There are a variety of factors at play.